thelukasssheee/CarND-Vehicle-Detection-P5/README.md

 ![alt text](./output_images/md_color_hist_feature_example.png)

-I stacked all three feature sets and normalized them using the `StandardScaler()` function from the sklearn toolbox.
+I stacked all three feature sets and normalized them using the `StandardScaler()` function from the `sklearn` toolbox.
 Finally, the array was flattened.

 ##### Training the SVM
 For training of the SVM, the function `LinearSVC()` from `sklearn` toolbox was used with no additional parameters set.

 After all optimizations, an **overall accuracy >99.2%** was achieved.

-All parameters, the linear scaler and the trained SVM were stored in the pickle file `svm_scaler_result.pkl`, which is later used by the `P5_Final.ipynb` IPython notebook.
+The parameters, the linear scaler and the trained SVM were stored in the pickle file `svm_scaler_result.pkl`, which is later used by the `P5_Final.ipynb` IPython notebook.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-Since the relevant features of this project (cars) are typically found on the road, I decided to pass only the image area in y direction from pixel 400 (horizon) to 656 (upper end of the hood).
-The remaining height is a multiple of 64 pixels, which is the dimension of the training images used to train the SVM.
+Since the relevant features (cars) of this project are typically found on the road, I decided to pass only the image area in y direction from pixel 400 (horizon) to 656 (upper end of the hood).
+The remaining height is a multiple of 64 pixels, which is the dimension of the training images used to train the SVM and helps the algorithm to perform more efficient.

-In this area, a sliding window search based on two parameters was applied:
+Within this picture area, a sliding window search based on two parameters was applied:

 * `scale`: scaling factor for the actual size of a search window as multiples of 64x64
 * `cells_per_step`: amount of cells (cell size = 8x8) the search window is shifted while searching